Trey Caldwell: College career

 Set a career-high with eight tackles (including seven solo efforts) against Texas A&M. He also made two punt returns for an average return of 4.5 yd per return.
-He was named a 2014 All-Sun Belt Honorable Mention and a College Sports Madness Third Team All-Sun Belt.
+He was named a 2014 All-Sun Belt Conference Honorable Mention and a College Sports Madness Third Team All-Sun Belt.
 In his senior and final season in 2015, Caldwell played in 13 games (making 12 starts), with a new career-high of 52 tackles (41 of them solo efforts) at the end of the season.
 He also equalled his career- and season-best record of eight tackles in a game (seven of them solo efforts) against Texas A&M. He was UL-Monroe's primary kick returner in 2015, returning punts and kick-offs an average of 23.1 yd per carry.
 He capped his career with a fourth-quarter interception against New Mexico State in the final game of the season.
 He returned the interception for 40 yd to make the game-winning touchdown.
 Caldwell received an All-Sun Belt Honorable Mention at the end of the season.

 Caldwell ended his collegiate career with 143 tackles, 21 pass breakups, and two interceptions.
 During his college career, he once more played several times against Corey Coleman, who played for Baylor.

 Caldwell graduated from UL-Monroe on May 14, 2016.

 Professional career

 Cleveland Browns

-Caldwell was drafted by the Cleveland Browns in the fifth round (173rd overall) of the 2016 NFL Draft.
+Caldwell was selected by the Cleveland Browns in the fifth round (173rd overall) of the 2016 NFL draft.
 He was the first ULM Warhawk since Kevin Payne in 2007 be drafted by the NFL.
 On May 13, 2016, Caldwell signed a four-year deal worth $2.254 million featuring a $184,000 signing bonus.

 Caldwell suffered a hamstring injury on July 30 which kept him out of much of the 2016 preseason exhibition games and training camp.
 The team waived Caldwell on September 3, then signed him to their practice squad on September 4.
 He was promoted to the active roster on December 21, 2016.

 On September 1, 2017, Caldwell was waived by the Browns during roster cutdowns.